ucsb-cs148-f21/project-t11-typingtest/docs/DESIGN.md

 # Opening Overview
 The webapp first gets the code stored on mongoDB using flask and creates a bunch of files that are stored on certain urls extended from the "base" url of the webapp.
 Then the React frontend fetches the code from these urls and displays them to the user.
 The user can then interact with the frontend and it will respond by giving the user details on their typing progress like time and speed.

+![SystemArchitecture](SystemDiagram.drawio.png)
 # More Detailed SW Architecture Design
-![SystemArchitecture](SystemDiagram.drawio.png)
+The app is designed as follows.
+We have a backend file in our home directory to the project that contains all the python flask files that create the backend.
+In the overal main directory we have all the static react web pages.
+This is your classic react architecture and structure.

 Though this feature is not yet implemented, the frontend should also be able to take code from the user and send to the flask backend to store.
 Then this code can then be used as a test later for the user to type on.